 However, I have always taught six strategies.
 These map neatly onto the PMI’s four original strategies.
 Of these, I split two of the four into two each, because I see them as qualitatively different.

-I have found that this slightly enhanced classification is better for learning, and more practical for day-to-day risk planing.
+I have found that this slightly enhanced classification is better for learning, and more practical for day-to-day risk planning.
 I have thought long and hard about the new risk response in the PMBoK 6th Edition.
 In this article, I’ll explain why I don’t think it’s anything new.

 Here’s a summary of the comparison of the frameworks, which I’ll describe.
 At the end of the article, I’ll show how I fit the new PMBoK risk response into the comparison fully.